 Simple English definitions for legal terms

-Read a random definition: sealed instrument
+Read a random definition: zone of privacy

 A crime of passion is a type of crime where someone commits a crime in the heat of the moment, usually in response to something that provoked them.
 This type of crime is different from a premeditated crime, where someone plans to commit a crime in advance.
 Provocation can be used as a partial defense to a charge of murder, which means that it can lower the degree of the crime and the punishment associated with it.
 The provocation must be something that would make a reasonable person very angry or upset, like finding out that a spouse cheated on them.
 Some places use a standard called extreme emotional disturbance instead of the heat of passion standard, which means that the person committed the crime because they were very upset or disturbed.
 In order to use the defense of heat of passion, the person must have been adequately provoked and the resulting crime must have been done in response to the provocation.